When Your AI Code Agent Becomes an RCE Engine

 Code is often treated as “trusted context”.
 That’s a mistake.

+A code comment that looks like documentation — or even a TODO — can contain instructions directed at the agent.
 LLMs tend to prioritize comments as high-priority guidance.
-They don’t inherently distinguish between code documentation and meta-instructions.
+They don’t inherently distinguish between code documentation and meta-instructions targeting the agent itself.

 Real-world example: CVE-2025-53773, published on August 12, 2025, gave GitHub Copilot and Visual Studio a remote code execution rating because indirect prompt injection embedded in source code files could trigger command execution on the developer’s machine.
 An attacker places crafted instructions in a file — comments, strings, or documentation — and when Copilot reads it, the model follows the hidden instructions.
 The attack surface is every file in the workspace.